There is a resemblance between what is going on now on the India-China border with the events in the run-up to the 1962 war. The debacle in that war was rightly blamed on the Nehru government for its military unpreparedness and for its inability to fathom China’s larger strategic objectives.

-By, Mohammed Ayoob is University Distinguished Professor Emeritus of International Relations, Michigan State University
+By, Mohammed Ayoob is a University Distinguished Professor Emeritus of International Relations, at Michigan State University

 # There is a resemblance between what is going on now on the India-China border with the events in the run-up to the 1962 war.
 The debacle in that war was rightly blamed on the Nehru government for its military unpreparedness and for its inability to fathom China’s larger strategic objectives.

 # With India much better prepared now to face China’s challenge on the ground, the situation in terms of the military equation is not the same as in 1962 but that is a secondary issue.